-During childhood, the first signs of KP will show, often reaching a peak between 15-30 years of age.
-As KP is a genetic condition, treatment is not curative, but solely to manage the appearance by being persistent.
+During childhood, the first signs of keratosis pilaris will show, often reaching a peak between 15-30 years of age.
+As keratosis pilaris is a genetic condition, treatment is not curative, but solely to manage the appearance by being persistent.
 In addition, there is also an association with skin conditions such as atopic dermatitis.
 Generally, dry skin tends to make keratosis pilaris worse.

 - Water contact: Very hot showers and baths breakdown the lipid protective barrier of your skin and tend to dry it out.
 Thus, it is essential to use a lotion ASAP after washing.
 We recommend that you moisturize your slightly damp skin within 5-10 mins after showering.

 - Exfoliation of dead skin cells: Lotions, such as our Smooth Lotion, containing alpha hydroxy acids or beta hydroxy acids, as well as urea, dissolve the ‘glue’ between dead skin cells and exfoliate these.
 Not only is exfoliation crucial, but replenishing the skin with moisture to soften bumps, can reduce the redness of keratosis pilaris.
 Please be aware that exfoliating acids make your skin more prone to sun damage, thus it is necessary to wear SPF on the following days.
 It is also recommended to wait a couple of hours after shaving, as the active ingredients may slightly skin on freshly shaved regions.